 8. The City University of New York (CUNY) Macaulay Honors College – New York, NY

-The City University of New York (CUNY) Macaulay Honors College offers eligible incoming freshman that are New York State resident an opportunity to attend one of the city’s tuition free colleges.
+The City University of New York (CUNY) Macaulay Honors College offers eligible incoming freshmen that are New York State residents an opportunity to attend one of the city’s tuition-free colleges.
 CUNY Macaulay College’s college for free program finances four years or eight semesters of academic work.
 Additionally, for students attending one of the colleges that are free to students, CUNY Macaulay Honors College offers free tuition for those students who choose to study abroad through one of the school’s international study programs.
 CUNY Macaulay Honors College also provides a new Mac laptop and 1st-day privileges during registration.

 9. The Curtis Institute of Music – Philadelphia, PA